jenkins-infra/patron/README.md

 See [Wiki page](https://wiki.jenkins-ci.org/display/JENKINS/Patron+of+Jenkins+program) for more details of the program.

 This repository maintains the source code, [master data](messages.xml), and a program that generates the actual messages that follow the specified format.
-Once the donation is confirmed, [Lisa Wells](https://github.com/lisawells/) updates the file to include your message.
+Once the donation is confirmed, [Daniel Beck](https://github.com/daniel-beck) updates the file to include your message.

-This then gets processed by [Jenkins-on-Jenkins](https://ci.jenkins-ci.org/view/Infrastructure/job/infra_patron_messages/) to be uploaded into the production server.
+This then gets processed by [Jenkins-on-Jenkins](https://ci.jenkins.io/job/Infra/job/patron/) to be uploaded into the production server.